h0ssimo/h0ssimo.github.io/_drafts/articles/hossimo-s-special-how-to-expand-your-business-as-a-3d-artist-using-social-media.md

 #####
 Articles and Blogs

-Written articles and posts, are perfect for contents that need to be referenced or bookmarked for later usages by your audience.
-Some walkthroughs are also easier to get back to, when written.
+_Written_ articles and posts, are perfect for contents that need to be _referenced_ or _bookmarked_ for later usages by your audience.
+Some _walkthroughs_ are also easier to get back to, when written.
 So have that in mind, just take your time and transfer your knowledge carefully through written words.
-Also, in a more relaxed Blog environment, you could always share stuff related to your lifestyle.
-I mean, what it takes to be you?
+Also, in a more relaxed _Blog_ environment, you could always share stuff related to your _lifestyle._ I mean, what it takes to be you?

+#####
 Reviews and Critiques

-Have you watched a recent PIXAR movie that you liked?
-Or some goofy VFX on the weekend?
-Maye a video game you just finished playing?
-Come tell people what you think about them and what makes a movie or a featured animated movie a better one, from your perspective as a professional.
+Have you watched a recent _PIXAR_ movie that you liked?
+Or some goofy _VFX_ on the weekend?
+Maye a _video game_ you just finished playing?
+Come tell people what you think about them and what makes a movie or a featured animated movie or mostly a video game, a better one, from your perspective as a _professional._
 If you are a musician or painter, it doesn't matter, it still applies.
 It's a human thing that were interested in other people's opinions.
 We're social beings anyways.

 Tutorials and Free Goodies